Nowadays ‘busy’ is the new cool.

 Work in the simplicity aspect (if you’re prepared, this should come easy!) and you’ll make a successful case for how you intend to help them.

-Ultimately, your goal is to be prepared, concise, and empathetic enough to break down the busy people’s walls and get their attention long enough to pitch your sale and have them recognize how your product will be beneficial for them and their company.
+When you want to sell to busy people, your goal is to be prepared, concise, and empathetic enough to break down the busy people’s walls and get their attention long enough to pitch your sale and have them recognize how your product will be beneficial for them and their company.
 If you follow these 5 steps, not only will you demonstrate your skill, but you will also gain your clients’ trust – and that is the most important thing in this business.